Language

 Full SI Prefix Support

-Select from picofarads to farads, millivolts to kilovolts, and hertz to megahertz.
-Results are auto-scaled to the most readable prefix.
+Pick picofarads to farads, millivolts to kilovolts, and hertz to megahertz; results auto-scale to the clearest prefix.

 Formula Display

-Every result includes the formula used and step-by-step substitution, so you can verify the math and learn the relationships between capacitor parameters.
+Every result shows the formula used and the step-by-step substitution, so you can verify the math and learn the relationships.

 Quick Examples

-Pre-loaded examples for common circuits — power supply filters, audio crossovers, RF coupling, and more — help you get started quickly.
+Load preset values for common circuits — power-supply filters, audio filters, RF coupling, and more — to get started fast.

 Frequently Asked Questions